 Most of the guys who can't shoot don't recover the animals they wound, but some do.
 It makes me wonder when a guy at a check out station tells me how lousy the .270 (or whatever) is at killing elk and that next year he is going to replace his wimpy .270 with a .300 Magnum.
 Then I examine his trophy and find a .270 bullet hole in the muscle of the neck that missed the vertebrae, a .270 bullet in the guts, a third .270 in a ham and finally one .300 Magnum bullet in the lungs--put there by his hunting partner.
 I am no forensic wizard, but I can pretty much figure out what happened.

 However, this guy is going to tell 50 people that the .270 is no good for elk.
 I mean that literally, as market research has shown that the typical bum story is broadcast to about 50 people by word of mouth.
 If he puts his version of the story on some Internet forum it may reach thousands, which is why I totally ignore Internet forums, bulletin boards and the like.

 All of this makes it difficult and even risky to suggest calibers for specific purposes.
 I have tried to be reasonably conservative, but not excessivley so, in my recommendations.

-As you can see from Category 2 above, I consider the popular all-around cartridges like the .270, .308 and .30-06 good, but maybe not "ideal," for elk.
-Perhaps the .300 Magnums, 8mm Magnums and .338 Magnums are the perfect elk cartridges, but only if the hunter can shoot them well.
+As you can see from Category 2 above, I consider the popular all-around cartridges like the .270 and .30-06 adequate, but maybe not ideal, for shooting elk.
+Elk are Class 3 animals and medium bore calibers are probably the best choices for a dedicated elk rifle, but only if the hunter can shoot them well.

 Copyright 2006, 2016 by Chuck Hawks.
 All rights reserved.